About Me

 Research Interests

-I have a variety of research interests, including:
+I have a variety of research interests, mainly within the realm of near-field cosmology:

 • Star Formation in Nearby Galaxies